Bonnaya antipoda

 Bonnaya antipoda is a herbaceous perennial plant belonging to Linderniaceae family.
 It is native to tropical and sub-tropical Asia and Australia.

 Description

 It is a prostrate or diffuse herb usually rooting at nodes.
 Sub-sessile, hairless leaves are elliptic or obovoid.
 Solitary pale blue flowers have a yellow mouth.
 August to October is the flowering and fruiting season.
+In Australia this species is confined to northeastern Queensland.
+Flowering there occurs through much of the year, with a peak of activity around April and May (statistics from iNaturalist based on 18 observations in Australia as at 17 April 2024).

+Synonyms

+As of 17 April 2024, Plants of the World Online recognises 42 synonyms of this species, as follows: